by Irine | Feb 11, 2025 | Confidence, Entrepreneurship, Success

 A person’s objectives, values, and the way they relate through their style of learning, communication, and negotiation will provide key information that will help you understand their behavior and how to relate and negotiate with them, with confidence.

-by Sharon | Sep 13, 2023 | CONFIDENCE
+by Sharon | Sep 13, 2023 | Confidence

 HOW TO NEGOTIATE WITH CONFIDENCE PART 1: